ArekkuusuJerii/Amadeha/app/src/main/assets/katex/README.md

  * **Fast:** KaTeX renders its math synchronously and doesn't need to reflow the page.
 See how it compares to a competitor in [this speed test](http://jsperf.com/katex-vs-mathjax/).
  * **Print quality:** KaTeX’s layout is based on Donald Knuth’s TeX, the gold standard for math typesetting.
- * **Self contained:** KaTeX has no dependencies and can easily be bundled with your website resources.
+ * **Self contained:** KaTeX has no dependencies and can easily be bundled with your website ints.
  * **Server side rendering:** KaTeX produces the same output regardless of browser or environment, so you can pre-render expressions using Node.js and send them as plain HTML.

 KaTeX supports all major browsers, including Chrome, Safari, Firefox, Opera, and IE 8 - IE 11.
 A list of supported  commands can be on the [wiki](https://github.com/Khan/KaTeX/wiki/Function-Support-in-KaTeX).